-2. Offering basic banking services outside the scope of bundled products
+Offering basic banking services outside the scope of bundled products

-Some of the banks do not levy charges on each individual∥Banks may implement the product or service.
-Products and services are bundled and recommendations offered to a customer as a composite offering.
-The bank Working Group on making recovers the cost of these operations through net interest available the basic banking income.
-The bank achieves break-even levels through services at reasonable prices/ higher average balances in customer accounts which yield charges and towards this, healthy interest margins or by imposing charges for delivering the basic services keeping inadequate balances.
-In so far as the basic outside the scope of the services are concerned, the banks' objective should be to bundled products. ensure that these are made available to the users at reasonable prices/charges and towards this, the basic services should be delivered outside the scope of the the bundled products.
-3. Principles for ensuring reasonableness in fixing and communicating the service charges The principles for ensuring a.
-For basic services to individuals, the banks will reasonableness in fixing and levy charges at the rates that are lower than the service communicating the rates applied when the same services are given to charges, as enunciated by the non-individuals.
-Working Group, may b.
-For basic services rendered to special category of adopted/ followed by banks individuals (such as individuals in rural areas, pensioners and senior citizens), banks will levy charges on more liberal terms than the terms on which the charges are levied to other individuals. c.
-For the basic services rendered to individuals. banks will levy charges only if the charges are just and supported by reason. d.
-For the basic services to individuals, the banks will levy services charges ad-valorem only to cover any incremental cost and subject to a cap. e.
-Banks will provide to the individual customers upfront and in a timely manner, complete information on the charges applicable to all basic services.
-Banks will provide advance information to the individual customers about the proposed changes in the service charges. g.
-Banks will collect for services given to individuals only such charges which have been notified to the customer. h.
-Banks will inform the customers in an appropriate manner recovery of service charges from the account or the transaction.
+Some of the banks do not levy charges on each Banks may implement the individual product or service.
+Products and services are recommendations bundled and offered to a customer as a composite Working Group on making offering.
+The bank recovers the cost of these operations available the basic banking through net interest income.
+The bank achieves break-services at reasonable prices/ even levels through higher average balances in charges and towards this, customer accounts which yield healthy interest margins delivering the basic services or by imposing charges for keeping inadequate outside the scope of the balances.
+In so far as the basic services are concerned, bundled products. the banks' objective should be to ensure that these are available to the users at reasonable prices/charges and towards this, the basic services should be delivered outside the scope of the bundled products.

+Principles for ensuring reasonableness in fixing and communicating the service charges

+- a.
+For basic services to individuals, the banks will levy charges at the rates that are lower than the rates applied when the same services are given to non-individuals. - b.
+For basic services rendered to special category of individuals (such as individuals in rural areas, pensioners and senior citizens), banks will levy charges on more liberal terms than the terms on which the charges are levied to other individuals. - c.
+For the basic services rendered to individuals. banks will levy charges only if the charges are just and supported by reason. - d.
+For the basic services to individuals, the banks will levy services charges ad-valorem only to cover any incremental cost and subject to a cap. - e.
+Banks will provide to the individual customers upfront and in a timely manner, complete information on the charges applicable to all basic services. - f.
+Banks will provide advance information to the individual customers about the proposed changes in the service charges. - g.
+Banks will collect for services given to individuals only such charges which have been notified to the customer. - Banks will inform the customers in an appropriate manner recovery of service charges from the account or the transaction.

 Banks will without fail inform the customers in all cases when a transaction initiated by the bank itself results in or is likely to lead to a shortfall in the minimum balance required to be maintained.
-4. Disclosure and notification of service charges It is imperative that the customers are made aware of the service charges upfront and the changes in services Banks may take steps to charges are implemented only with prior notice to the ensure that customers are customers.
-For changes made in the charges, the notice to made aware of the service customers need not necessarily be to each individual charges upfront and changes in customer, as it would be costly and impractical.
-The the service charges Working Group finds that for proper disclosure, the banks implemented only with the prior would do well to fully recognize the following needs of the notice to the customers. customers and take steps to ensure that these are met: A. Disclosure of the service charges: Banks may consider the option of carrying out a one-time publicity of the service charges so that all customers are made aware of the charges; The need for communicating the service charges